Bias and Discrimination in Reports, Yes or No?

 So what can appraisers do to fend off claims of ‘B&D’ in their reports?
 While it’s true anyone can be sued by anyone else at any time, it’s my contention that additional verbiage in reports may help thwart the attacks.
 It’s also my contention that if the two appraisers in the aforementioned suits had had such language (shown below) in their reports, then the tactic used by the plaintiffs might have been relegated to the dustbin, as successfully proving a negative is problematic.

 This is a good time for appraisers to thoroughly examine every line of commentary in reports used for ‘clones’, or in the templates from which reports are started.
-Make sure there is absolutely no language that either directly or indirectly states or implies anything to do with racial bias and discrimination of the subject property owner, borrower, tenant or of the neighborhood..
+Make sure there is absolutely no language that either directly or indirectly states or implies anything to do with racial bias and discrimination of the subject property owner, borrower, tenant or of the neighborhood.
+If your reports quote Census data about neighborhood demographics or racial make-up, remove it.

-Your reports must concentrate on the, unrelated to who lives in it, will live in it, or anything about who resides in the neighborhood.
+Your reports must concentrate on the property CHARACTERISTICS only, unrelated to who lives in it, will live in it, or anything about who resides in the neighborhood.

 I’ve been reading the 4th Exposure Draft to the upcoming USPAP, which we think will be implemented as of January 1, 2024.